 “Prediction” is the output of a machine learning algorithm having been trained to learn from historical data.
 These algorithms make a model which when applied to new data can reliably forecast the chance of an outcome.
 E.g. what is the chance of an existing customer leaving in the next 30 days?
 These models generate presumed values for unknown variables for each record in the new data by learning patterns between known variables and calculating what a presumed value will likely be.

-Step 1: Login and create a project.
+Step 1: Create a project

 The project can be shared with team members to collaborate.